 Like SiteOrigin, Beaver Builder allows you to get creative with CSS customization.
 Other than that, you can interact with the preview of your site in the visual editor.
 You can even edit texts directly in it.

 Beaver Builder does not leave any shortcodes after deactivation.

 Don’t let Live Composer’s lack of popularity fool you.
 It’s definitely a tool worth checking out.
 It has more than 50 thousand active installs and a very high rating in WordPress’ plugin directory.

 For those who don’t have a large budget, Live Composer is a good choice.
 This page builder is almost entirely free.
 You get a functional drag-and-drop builder that features a live preview and supports responsive web design, completely free.

 The free version gives you 40 widgets, such as tabs, accordion menu, testimonial box, and more.
 In addition to that, you get a portfolio website template and a blank template.

 There is an extension pack that has 12 premium widgets like custom post type and before/after image sliders.
 The price depends on the number of sites.
 The annual subscription will cost $49 for one site, $79 for five sites, and $99 for unlimited sites.

 Besides the extension pack, you can find WooCommerce extensions as well.
 This one has the same pricing as the standard extension pack, and it helps create a full-fledged shopping website.
-You get unique templates for product pages, a product listing grid, checkout page, and customer account.
+You get unique templates for product pages, a product listing grid, a checkout page, and a customer account.